 A common question is whether hiring a local VA is just like hiring a contractor.
 While there are similarities, some key differences exist.

 Legal and tax considerations also differ depending on the VA’s work location and employment model.
+The dedicated monthly model has become most popular at 53.5% market share, providing consistency and relationship development that simple contractor arrangements often lack.

-So where is the VA Industry Headed?
+So Where is the VA Industry Headed?

 The VA industry is changing fast, driven by the rise of remote work and the growing demand for flexible, cost-effective solutions.
 What started as a trend among startups and entrepreneurs is now becoming mainstream, with larger businesses jumping on board.